-*Applicants can be considered for admission with one or more of these courses in-progress or planned and are encouraged to apply.
+*Applicants can be considered for admission if one or both of these courses are planned for an upcoming quarter and are encouraged to apply.

 The BASW program admits a cohort or students each autumn quarter only.
 All applicants must be admitted to UW Tacoma to be considered for BASW program admission.

 Prior to applying for BASW program admission, applicants must complete all admission requirements for UW Tacoma and the BASW program (or have a plan in place to complete the required courses prior to beginning classes).
 Transfer and Running Start applicants are encouraged to meet with a university admissions advisor prior to applying.